-Growing up and working in Canterbury all my life perhaps gives me a special perspective of the City.
+Each one of us growing up and working in Canterbury will have our own special perspective of the City.
+Here i give my brief perspective.
 In 1958 when I started work, and unlike today we all managed to get a job, although often it was not the job of our choice.
 There were multiple companies and I suppose multiple opportunities.
 The East Kent Road Car Co., Gas & Water Co. & The Post Office.
 Family companies were also very much in evidence and provided apprenticeships across all the trades.
 Some notable ones, Amey’s, Barrett’s, Bligh Brothers, Robert Brett’s, Invicta Motors (Thompson’s), Martin Walter, Parkers, Williamsons Tannery & Wiltshire’s just to name a few.
 Some of these Companies are still in the hands of the founding families and go from strength to strength in the 21st century.
 When my parents moved to Canterbury from Ramsgate my Father ended up working at Williamsons Tannery as a “Butt Puller”, which was a tough call, dragging wet hides from pit to pit with very narrow walkways.
 The floor was always damp and slipping was a daily hazard.
 Occasionally a slip would be catastrophic and into the pit would go Dad.
 In the war years there were no washing/shower facilities so on his bike he would get and cycle the two miles to home to clean up before returning to work.

 Historic businesses in Canterbury that stand out for me are Barretts, Bretts and Parkers.
 All are still family owned and are quite unique in their individual ways.
 We have lost some notable businesses, William’s Tannery and Bligh Brothers to mention only two.
 Some other businesses did not survive being taken over by larger national companies but the town has lost the uniqueness of some of the family businesses as a result.
 The Cricket Team photo is the Tannery’s and has some Canterbury characters within the line up.
 Can you name them?
 To help you on the way Jack Wonfer is in there as is Horace from the “Week’s Wet Fish Shop” that was in Castle Street, a Carter or two may also be found.
 Send an e-mail and we will up-date the picture.